 Bitcoin Introduces Digital Scarcity

-Scarcity, the idea that some one thing is of finite quantity, has been an unrelatable attribute to the digital realm.
+Scarcity, the idea that some one thing is finite, has been thus far not been applicable to the digital realm.
 Until the arrival of bitcoin, nearly anything that was of digital nature could be duplicated without recourse.
 Due to the ease of reproducing computer code, the problem of double-spending was the unsolved mystery of viable digital money.
-However, the invention of bitcoin has added a potent economic function to the equation of online exchange – digital scarcity.
+However, the innovation of the blockchain ledger has added a potent economic function to the equation of online exchange – digital scarcity.